-Use the blue pipette to transfer 1000μ l (2 x 500μ l) of template preparation buffer into the positive control template tube.
+Use the blue pipette to transfer 1000 μ l (2 x 500 μ l) of template preparation buffer into the positive control template tube.
 Cap and shake tube to mix.

 Each time you run a test you will require a positive control.
-This is a small portion of from your target of interest.
+This is a small portion of DNA from your target of interest.
 It serves two purposes:

-1. It will always test positive so it shows that everything is working as it should be.

-2. The q16 software knows how much is present in the positive control.
-So it can automatically compare your sample of interest with the positive control to calculate the amount of target in your sample.
+- 1. It will always test positive so it shows that everything is working as it should be. - 2.
+The q16 software knows how many copies of the target are present in the positive control.
+Therefore, it can automatically compare your sample of interest with the positive control to calculate the amount of target DNA in your sample.